Transposition of the Great Arteries (TGA)Transposition of the Great Arteries (TGA)

 Babies cannot live with this condition unless they get treatment.

-- An opening in the ventricular septum, which divides the two lower chambers of the heart.
+- An opening in the ventricular septum, called a ventricular septal defect (VSD).
+This is a hole between the 2 lower chambers of the heart.
 This allows oxygen-poor and oxygen-rich blood to mix.

 What causes TGA?Most of the time, the cause of TGA isn’t known.